 Internship: Medical University of South Carolina (2012) SC

 Fellowship: Beth Israel Deaconess Medical Center MA

-Clinical Effect Durability of Ampreloxetine (TD-9855) for Treating snOH in Subjects With Primary Autonomic Failure
+Phase 3 Clinical Effect Durability of TD-9855 for Treating Symptomatic nOH in Subjects With Primary Autonomic Failure

 A Phase 3, 22-week, Multi-center, Randomized Withdrawal Study of ampreloxetine in Treating Symptomatic Neurogenic Orthostatic Hypotension in Subjects with Primary Autonomic Failure

 - A case report of postural tachycardia syndrome after COVID-19.
 Clinical autonomic research : official journal of the Clinical Autonomic Research Society 2020

 Symptom Recognition Is Impaired in Patients With Orthostatic Hypotension.